igemsoftware2021/TUDelft_iGEM_2021/sequence_analysis_pipeline/README.md

 ## Setup
 ### Windows
 Download VirtualBox and install a Linux virtual machine.
-The pipeline was created tested on __Ubuntu 20.04__.
+The pipeline was created and tested on __Ubuntu 20.04__.
 Step by step instructions for the installation of the VirtualBox and Ubuntu: https://itsfoss.com/install-linux-in-virtualbox/.

 Now follow the steps for __Linux/MacOS__ in the VirtualBox.